 Blockchain may be the solution

-The blockchain technology can have wide application in supply-chain management.
-Indeed, “counterfeiting is a serious problem in China, it endangers consumer safety and erodes trademark owners” profitability” said the Managing Director of Shanghai-based intellectual property consultancy O2O Brand Protection, Dean Arnold.
+Blockchain technology can have wide applications in supply-chain management.
+Indeed, “counterfeiting is a serious problem in China, it endangers consumer safety and erodes trademark owners’” profitability,” said the Managing Director of Shanghai-based intellectual property consultancy O2O Brand Protection, Dean Arnold.
 This technology could reduce counterfeiting thanks to the creation of a secure and auditable record of a product’s journey in the supply chain.
 Many Chinese companies decided to use blockchain to safeguard a supply chain.
-For example, JD.com is using it to safeguard its meat supply chain and allow customers to check how the meat was raised, butchered and transported.
+For example, JD.com is using it to safeguard its meat supply chain and allow customers to check how the meat was raised, butchered, and transported.

 Will China take advantage of cryptocurrency with its own sovereign digital currency?

-Japan is leading the world’s cryptocurrency transactions, the country event account for more than 56 percent of bitcoin transactions.
+Japan is leading the world’s cryptocurrency transactions, the country event accounts for more than 56 percent of bitcoin transactions.
 Japan is leading the sector in terms of adopting regulations for cryptocurrencies.
-Isaac Mao, a Chinese entrepreneur and blogger, answered: “It remains to be seen if Beijing someday will regret the crackdown for having undermined the potential to lead the world in this sector.”
+Isaac Mao, a Chinese entrepreneur, and blogger answered: “It remains to be seen if Beijing someday will regret the crackdown for having undermined the potential to lead the world in this sector.”